 Thea starts floating around the priory as a disembodied ghost.

-The Doctor has rigged the time scanner to implode and our heroes escape just in time.
+The Doctor rigs the time scanner to implode and our heroes escape in the nick of time.

-Sue: They are playing Dudley’s music backwards.
+Sue: They’re playing Dudley’s music backwards.
 I like it.

 Incredibly, Colby survives.

-Sue: That is ridiculous.
-How do you let him live but kill Benedict Cumberbatch’s mum?
+Sue: That’s ridiculous.
+How can you let him live after you’ve killed Benedict Cumberbatch’s mum?
 That’s unforgivable.

 Sue: Thank heavens for small mercies.

-The Doctor waffles on about dropping the skull in a supernova (“So is it indestructible or not?
-Make your bloody mind up”) and after some playful banter, the credits roll.
+The Doctor drops the skull in a supernova (“So is it indestructible or not?
+Make your bloody mind up!”) and then, after some playful banter, the credits roll.

 Sue: Is that it?
-Even K9 is hanging his head in shame.top
+Even K9 is hanging his head in shame.

 Sue: That was rubbish.
-And boring rubbish, which is even worse.
-Too many ideas that went absolutely nowhere.
-I don’t even know what the Fendahl is.
-Was it the worm, the gold woman or the skull?
+And boring rubbish, too, which is even worse.
+There were too many ideas that went absolutely nowhere.
+I don’t even know what the Fendahl is, or was.
+Was it the worm, the gold woman, or the skull?
 It made no sense.
-The atmosphere was nice and the sets were great, but they were completely wasted on that script.
+The atmosphere was nice, and the sets were great, but they were completely wasted on that script.
 I’ve forgotten it already.